bbruno5/HWTest/README.md

 =
 = Installation:
 =
-Copy and paste the directory project to your `/mnt/int_sd/apps` and create a link in gmenu2x / dmenu to hardware_test.sh.
+Copy and paste the directory project to your `/mnt/int_sd/apps` and create a link in gmenu2x / dmenu to HWTest.sh.
 All the other needed configs will be made automatically if you follow the requirements and installation steps.

 =